ababaerwin/ababaerwin.github.io/README.md

 # Erwin A

-IT Specialist with experience in hardware and software.
+IT Specialist with mixed experience in hardware and software.

 ## About Me
 Currently working on inventory system and library system the for university.